uday1331/CRDT-Implementation/README.md

 - Clarifications
 - Improvements

+The rest of the documentation can be found in the form of JSDocs in the class files.

 ## Examples

 You will not see any `index.ts` file in the project that has an example of how to use the interface.
 I have given some examples on how to use funcitons below next to their documentation.
 However, I do believe good tests can act as good documentation too :).